 Groves MS, Muskin PR.
 Psychological responses to illness.
 In: Levenson JL, editor.
 Textbook of psychosomatic medicine.
 Washington: American Psychiatric Publishings; 2005. p.
 67-88.

 Connolly T, Arkes HR, Hammond KR, (editors).
-Judgment and decision making.
-Cambridge: Cambridge University Press; 2000.
+Judgement and decision making.
+Cambridge: Cambridge University Pres; 2000.

 American Nurses' Association.
 Statement on psychiatric mental health nursing practice and standards of psychiatric-mental health clinical practice.
 Washington: American Nurses' Publishing; 1994.